 Take all routine medicines.

 Take all your normal medicines, even blood thinners.
 If your doctor prescribed you anti-anxiety medicine to help you relax, bring them with you.
 Only take them after you and the surgeon decide on the procedure.
 Do not take them at home.
-You will need to have a driver if you decide to use these medicines.
+Also, if you plan to take anti-anxiety or pain medicines you will need to have a driver at discharge to take you home.

-Bring a list of your past and present health problems and surgeries.
+A list of past and present health problems and surgeries.
 We need to know of an implanted device.

 Day of Surgery

 When you arrive, you will check in at the registration desk, or a kiosk.
 Staff and the surgeon will talk about your treatment.
-All cell phones and pagers must be turned off in the procedure rooms.
-Relatives or friends will need to wait in the waiting room.
+All cell phones must be turned off in the procedure rooms.
+You may have one adult come with you.
+They will wait in the waiting room during surgery.

 Plan to be in our clinic for most or all day to remove and analyze the tissue.
 Schedule nothing else that day.

 We will numb the area.
 We will remove the tissue and send it to our lab.
-After we remove the tissue we will stop any bleeding and bandage the area.
-You will wait in the waiting area until the tissue is processed and analyzed by the surgeon.
-If any cancer cells remain, your surgeon will remove those areas.
+We will stop any bleeding and bandage the area.
+You will wait in the exam room until the tissue is reviewed by the surgeon.
+If any cancer cells remain, the surgeon will remove those areas.
 We will repeat this process as many times as needed until the results come back clear.

 Closing with stitches